Te Pāti Māori: Whaitiri joins party

 On 3 May 2023, sitting minister Meka Whaitiri announced that she had left the Labour Party to join Te Pāti Māori.
 Speaker of the House Adrian Rurawhe confirmed that Whaitiri would serve the remainder of her 2020–2023 term as an independent member of Parliament under standing order 35(5), which avoids invoking the "waka-jumping" provisions of the Electoral (Integrity) Amendment Act 2018.
 Whaitiri does not sit with her party in Parliament.
 She will recontest the Ikaroa-Rāwhiti electorate as a Māori Party candidate.

 On 10 May, Ngarewa-Packer and Waititi held a haka (dance) during Parliamentary proceedings to welcome Whaitiri to the Māori Party.
 In response, Rurawhe ordered Ngarewa-Packer and Waititi to leave Parliament since they had not obtained the permission of the Speaker or other parliamentary parties to hold the haka.

 Name change

-The party registered its new name, Te Pāti Māori, with the Electoral Commission on 12 July 2023, replacing its previous name, the Māori Party.
+The party registered its current name, Te Pāti Māori, with the Electoral Commission on 12 July 2023, replacing its previous name, the Māori Party.